Nash--Moser iteration and singular perturbations: Application: systems of quasilinear Schr odinger equations

 \subsubsection{Linearized Chapman--Enskog estimate}

-It remains only to estimate $\|u\|_{L^2_{\eps, \delta}}$ in order to close the estimates and establish \eqref{invbd}.
-To this end, we work with the first equation in \eqref{inteqs6} and estimate it by comparison with the Chapman-Enskog approximation (see the computations Section~\ref{CEapprox}).
+It remains only to estimate the weighted $L^2$ norm $|u|_{E_0}$ in order to close the estimates and establish the bound claimed in Proposition \eqref{invprop}.
+To this end, we work with the first equation in \eqref{linpert} and estimate it by comparison with the Chapman-Enskog approximation of Section~\ref{CEapprox}.
+From the second equation in \eqref{linpert}, in which, by \eqref{coeffests}, $b = O(\e^2),$ we find, for small $\e,$